AliMassoud/Tweats-Classification-NLP/README.md

 ## General Notes:
 * We host our postgres Database on AWS RDS.
 * We used AWS CloudWatch to monitor the Database performance (on of the grafana dashboards is related to that).
-* We packaged the whole Backend to have more flexibility in imporing services + classes (like the databse class + Tweets class + our model).
+* We packaged the whole Backend to have more flexibility in imporing services + classes (like the databse class + Tweet class + our model).
 * to run the project kindly run the following first.
 ```
 pip install -r requirements.txt